Instructions to Authors

 Tables less than 2 pages each (about 90 rows) should be included at the end of the manuscript.

-All figures must be sent together as one separate file, not embedded in the main manuscript.
+Figures must be sent separately, not embedded in the main manuscript.

 - Cover letter